This article illustrates the following underlying contents in detail.

 Figure 1.12

 Now, consider the effect of an obfuscated source by opening the executable in the Reflector from the previously created Obfuscated folder.
-Here, the following figure first displays the encrypted code that has some strange name as members of the RegisterUser class and later in the second column it's deobfuscated counterpart code as in the following:
+Here, the following figure first displays the encrypted code that has some strange name as members of the RegisterUser class and later in the second column it's deobfuscated counterpart code as in the following.

 Figure 1.13

-The obfuscated code in the RegisterUser class creates confusion at a great extent to the reverse engineer because they could not easily figure out the members of this class due to having the members in encrypted form.
-Take a another sample code from the button Register that is basically calling the getValidate() method as defined in the original assembly but in the obfuscated code it has a different name and calls a strange method that does not exist in the assembly indeed, as in the following.
+The obfuscated code in the RegisterUser class creates confusion to a great extent for the reverse engineer because they could not easily figure out the members of this class due to having the members in encrypted form.
+Take a another sample code from the button Register that is calling the getValidate() method as defined in the original assembly but in the obfuscated code it has a different name and calls a strange method that does not exist in the assembly indeed, as in the following.

 Figure 1.14